febrianrachmadi/lots-iam-gpu/README.md

 # LOTS-IAM-GPU
 LOTS-IAM-GPU is a fast and fully-automatic unsupervised detection of irregular textures of white matter hyperintensities (i.e. WMH) on brain MRI.
 LOTS-IAM-GPU is an abbreviation of Limited One-time Sampling Irregularity Age Map (LOTS-IAM) on GPU.

-## A. Introduction
+## 1. Instruction of Installation

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### 1. Installation

-Clone the project from:
+Please clone/download the project from:
 ```
 https://github.com/iboele/lots-iam-gpu
 ```
-After cloning the project, the dependencies can be installed as described in the next sections.

 ### 1.1 Required Libraries